nkg447/File-Explorer/README.md

 The Discussions are done in Slack Team to get invitation to the team drop an email to
   <a name="name"></a>Nikunj Gupta @ <nikunj.gupta447@gmail.com>

+Some prerequisite required is a bsic knowledge of -
+  * java.swing API
+  * java.io.File API